 Provides power for your hobbies and DIY projects

-If you enjoy carpentry, crafts, or DIY of any kind, there are plenty of tools that can be powered by an air compressor which will make it much easier for you to complete various parts of the project more efficiently, making an air compressor a convenient tool to have.
+If you enjoy carpentry, crafts, or DIY of any kind, there are plenty of tools that can be powered by an air compressor which will make it much easier for you to complete various parts of the project more efficiently, making something like a quiet airbrush compressor a convenient tool to have.

 Turns big jobs into smaller jobs